 - Service Learning Project

 An inventory was completed of UIC’s approximately 5,000 trees in the summer of 2011 using i-Tree, a program developed by the United States Forest Service. i-Tree calculates the benefits of trees, including carbon sequestration, pollutant removal and monetary value.
 Durign the fall of 2013, we are updating that data.
 Eventually the entire campus tree inventory and benefit data will be made available for UIC students and faculty to use.

 The Campus Tree Advisory Committee has been established and will meet regularly to discuss tree-related management issues on campus.
 A campus tree care plan and program with expenditures has been developed to help guide the management of UIC’s campus forest into the future.

-A Tree Campus USA observance/service learning project took place in mid-October, 2011 where several trees were planted around campus.
+We hold a Tree Campus USA observance annually and conduct service learning projects where several trees were planted around campus.
 Future events are posted on this page or the Office of Sustainability events calendar as they become available.
 If your department, student group, or class is interested in a service learning project, please contact firstname.lastname@example.org.

-For more information on UIC’s Tree Campus USA efforts, please contact Andrew Lueck, program assistant with the UIC Office of Sustainability at email@example.com.
+For more information on UIC’s Tree Campus USA efforts, please contactus at email@example.com.